1973 Dutch Open (tennis)

-The 1973 Dutch Open was a combined men's and women's tennis tournament staged in Hilversum, Netherlands.
+The 1973 Dutch Open was a combined men's and women's tennis tournament staged at 't Melkhuisje in Hilversum, Netherlands.
 The men's event was part of the Grand Prix circuit and categorized in Group C. The tournament was played on outdoor clay courts and was held from 16 July to 23 July 1973.
-It was the 17th edition of the tournament.
+It was the 16th edition of the tournament.
 Tom Okker and Betty Stöve won the singles titles.